armandordorica/Advanced-Python/README.md

 * Dorota Koseta - Legal Counsel (talk to her regarding legal implications of PII data usage)
 * Joerg Alpers - PO of Fraud Squad
 * Sujai Xavier - Scrum master
+* Mohan Kenchappa Lakshmipati - Sr. Python Engineer in MLDI working on the BI migration.
+He can help with migrating historical data.
+Alix told him tat we need a plan to have the birthday cake in October and start really pushing a smarter routing to reach decent FAR (False Acceptance Rate) and automation rate in November.

  ```
  Hey man, in order to get started you'd need to:
 clone this repo: https://bitbucket.int.jumio.com/projects/AIML/repos/sandbox-mono/browse